Understanding And Supporting Employees With A Victim Mentality

 One such attitude that can be particularly challenging is the victim mentality.

-This guide aims to provide leaders with a comprehensive understanding of the victim mentality and practical strategies to motivate and support employees who exhibit this mindset.
+This guide aims to provide leaders with a comprehensive understanding of the victim mentality and practical strategies for motivating and supporting employees who exhibit this mindset.

 What Is A Victim Mentality?